-- Harassment; - Libel or slander: - Fraud or misrepresentation; - Any use that violates local, state/provincial, or federal law and regulation; - Disruption or unauthorized monitoring of electronic communications: - Disruption or unauthorized changes to the configuration of antivirus software or any other security monitoring software; - Unauthorized copying, downloading, file sharing, or transmission of copyright-protected material, including music: - Violations of licensing agreements; - Accessing another person's account without permission; - Introducing computer viruses, worms, Trojan Horses, or other programs that are harmful to computer systems, computers, or software; - The use of restricted access computer resources or electronic information without or beyond a user's level of authorization; - Providing information about or lists of Zenith or Everest users or students to parties outside Zenith or Everest without expressed written permission; - Downloading or storing company or student private information on portable computers or mobile storage devices; - Making computing resources available to any person or entity not affiliated with the school; - Posting, downloading, viewing, or sending obscene, pornographic, sexually explicit, hate related, or other offensive material; - Academic dishonesty as defined in the Code of Student Conduct; - Use of Zenith or Everest logos, trademarks, or copyrights without prior approval; - Use for private business or commercial purposes.
+- 1. Harassment; - 2.
+Libel or slander; - 3.
+Fraud or misrepresentation; - 4.
+Any use that violates local, state/provincial, or federal law and regulation; - 5.
+Disruption or unauthorized monitoring of electronic communications; - 6.
+Disruption or unauthorized changes to the configuration of antivirus software or any other security monitoring software; - 7.
+Unauthorized copying, downloading, file sharing, or transmission of copyright-protected material, including music; - 8.
+Violations of licensing agreements; - 9.
+Accessing another person's account without permission; - 10.
+Introducing computer viruses, worms, Trojan Horses, or other programs that are harmful to computer systems, computers, or software; - 11.
+The use of restricted access computer resources or electronic information without or beyond a user's level of authorization; - 12.
+Providing information about or lists of Zenith users or students to parties outside Zenith without expressed written permission; - 13.
+Downloading, or storing company or student private information on portable computers or mobile storage devices; - 14.
+Making computing resources available to any person or entity not affiliated with the school; - 15.
+Posting, downloading, viewing, or sending obscene, pornographic, sexually explicit, hate related, or other offensive material; - 16.
+Academic dishonesty as defined in the Code of Student Code; - 17.
+Use of Zenith logos, trademarks, or copyrights without prior approval; - 18.
+Use for private business or commercial purposes.